GachiRex/PGZ-Disk-Reader/README.md

 # PGZ-Disk-Reader
 A very basic forensic tool.
-Please note that this tool is for very specific use, i.e. it assumes that the first partition of the disk it reads is FAT-16 always and that the disk contains a deleted '.txt' file (analysis of deleted content is not flexible).
+This tool is for very specific use, i.e. it assumes that the first partition of the disk it reads is FAT-16 always and that the disk contains a deleted '.txt' file (analysis of deleted content is not flexible).
 The sample image disk alongside the reader (*Sample_1.dd*) is the disk against which the program was used --and developed for.

 ### Partition information:
 - Display the number of partitions on the disk and for each partition display the start sector, size of partition and file system type.

-#### *N.B.: It should be noted that the partition information code is heavily inspired from the code of Donal Heffernan Dr. from the University of Limerick on the same project (2016).
-It served as a basis for the following sections.*
+#### *N.B.: Partition information code is heavily inspired from the code of Donal Heffernan Dr. (2016).
+It served as a basis for the following sections as well.*

 ### FAT Volume information:
 - Display the number of sectors per cluster, the size of the FAT area, the size of the Root Directory, and the sector address of Cluster #2.